shaikrasheed99/responsive-holy-grail-layout/README.md

 Deployed this website on [Netlify](https://responsive-holy-grail-layout.netlify.app/).

-Built this website by following [The Net Ninja](https://youtu.be/cJvMbQq0MIQ) youtube playlist.
+Built this website by following [The Net Ninja](https://youtu.be/cJvMbQq0MIQ) youtube video.